 Billy Townsend (James Pickett) lives with his father on an old remote backwoods farm near Louisville, Kentucky, and is traumatised by memories of past events that are revealed throughout the film.

-Stumbling across a van full of scantily clad girls who have broken down on their way to an all-girls camping trip, Billy courteously offers them to stay at the farm for the evening.
+Stumbling across a van full of scantily clad girls who have broken down on their way to an all-girls camping trip, Billy courteously offers for them to stay at the farm for the evening.

 His old man (Charles Kissinger) is furious when they arrive back at the house, ominously reminding his son, “you know what happens to you when you get around women!”

 The following morning, all four girls are found dead.
-Papa Townsend gives his son an “I told you so” lecture and offers to clean up after Billy, sending his son to town with instructions not to return until he’s feeling “better”.
+Pa Townsend gives his son an “I told you so” lecture and offers to clean up after Billy, sending his son to town with instructions not to return until he’s feeling “better”.

 Cut to Billy in a bar, enjoying a band and drinking more than he can handle as he befriends a barmaid called Sherry (Sherry Steiner).
 When he passes out, Sherry takes him back to her place and by the following day, they have fallen in love.